 Master of Engineering (MEng)

-All MEng candidates must also pass an oral examination of their projects after it has been submitted in satisfactory form.
+All MEng candidates must pass an oral examination of their projects after it has been submitted in satisfactory form.

 Length of program